-Benefits You pay Page Mental health and substance abuse treatment PPO: \$100 copayment per admission 36 • Inpatient Non-PPO: \$300 copayment per admission; 20% for room and board; 20% of other charges.
-For substance abuse, charges over \$11,000 per person per lifetime 39 Outpatient PPO: 15% of our allowance (no deductible on physician visits) 36-37 Non-PPO: Charges over \$75 per treatment session (no deductible).
-For substance abuse, charges over \$11,000 per person per lifetime for an aftercare program (combined with inpatient) 39-40 Prescription drugs Network and Non-network Pharmacy: 30% of the cost Mail Order Pharmacy: \$15/generic drug; \$25/preferred brand name drug; \$40/non-preferred brand name drug Mail Order With Medicare Part B: \$8/generic drug; \$15/preferred brand name drug; \$30/non-preferred brand name drug Dental Care 46-47 Special features: Flexible benefits option; Cancer treatment benefit; Kidney dialysis benefit; 24 hour nurse line, Travel assistance program; Routine eye exam benefit; Healthy maternity program; Disease management programs 44-45 Protection against catastrophic costs (your out-of-pocket maximum) PPO: Nothing after \$3,000/Person or \$3,500/Family per calendar year 16 Non-PPO: Nothing after \$3,500/Person or \$4,000/Family per calendar year.
-Note: Benefit maximums apply and some costs do not count toward this protection
+Benefits You pay Page Medical services provided by physicians: PPO: \$20/office visit 20 Diagnostic and treatment services provided in the office Non-PPO: 25% of our allowance and any difference between our allowance and the billed amount • Surgery PPO: 10% of our allowance 28-31 Non-PPO: 20% of our allowance and any difference between our allowance and the billed amount Services provided by a hospital: PPO: \$100 copayment per admission 32-33 • Inpatient Non-PPO: \$300 copayment per admission; 20% of room and board and other charges Outpatient PPO: 15% of our allowance 33 - Outpatient Non-PPO: 30% of our allowance and any difference between our allowance and the billed amount Emergency benefits Accidental injury Nothing for emergency room visit and first physician office visit 35 Medical emergency Regular benefits 20-34 Mental health and substance abuse treatment PPO: \$100 copayment per admission 36 • Inpatient Non-PPO: \$300 copayment per admission; 20% for room and board; 20% of other charges.
+For substance abuse, charges over \$11,000 per person per lifetime 39 • Outpatient PPO: 15% of our allowance (no deductible on physician visits) 36-37 Non-PPO: Charges over \$75 per treatment session (no deductible).
+For substance abuse, charges over \$11,000 per person per 39-40 lifetime for an aftercare program (combined with inpatient) Prescription drugs Network and Non-network pharmacy: 30% of cost 41-43 Mail Order Pharmacy: Up to a 90 day supply; \$15/generic drug; \$25/preferred brand name drug; \$40/non-preferred brand name drug Mail Order with Medicare Part B: Up to a 90 day supply; \$8/generic drug; \$15/preferred brand name drug; \$30/non-preferred brand name drug Dental care Any difference between our scheduled allowance and the billed amount 46-47 Special features: Flexible benefits option; Cancer treatment benefit; Kidney cassistance program; Routine eye exam benefit; Healthy maternity program; I 44-45 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) PPO: Nothing after \$3,000/person or \$3,500/family per calendar year Non-PPO: Nothing after \$3,500/person or \$4,000/family per calendar year 16 Note: Benefit maximums apply and some costs do not count toward this protection